Welcome to today's edition of the Rush 24-7 podcast.

 So therefore, let's form a union and let's start negotiating for a share of those profits.

-That's how the players' union began.
+That's how the players union began.

-Now, it was great and it was wonderful, and I think if every corporation used the NFL's model as a argument and negotiating stance, things would be great because you know that the players get 60% of the gross.
+And I think if every corporation used the NFL's model as a argument and negotiating sense, things would be great.

 All right.